-The aim behind this section of the web site is to illustrate the way the civil courts interpret ‘duty of care’ responsibilities.
+Note: The aim of this section of the web site is to illustrate the way the civil courts interpret ‘duty’ responsibilities.

 The duty to conduct a (full and sufficient) Risk Assessment